 It’s 7 stories of steel and stucco.
 Completed in 1997, it’s a remarkable engineering project that won the prestigious Build Ohio Award in 1998.

 The Longaberger corporate headquarters on State Route 16 is a local landmark and a well-known example of novelty architecture, since it takes the shape of the company’s biggest seller, the “Medium Market Basket”.
 The 7-story, 180,000-square-foot building was designed by The Longaberger Company, and executed by NBBJ and Korda Nemeth Engineering.
 The building opened in 1997.
 The basket handles weigh almost 150 tons and can be heated during cold weather to prevent ice damage.
 Originally, Dave Longaberger wanted all of the Longaberger buildings to be shaped like baskets, but only the headquarters was completed at the time of his death.
 Source

-Here’s another picture of the Longaberger basket building at night from RoadsideAmerica.com, next to the photo I took during the day:
+Here’s a picture of the Longaberger basket building at night from RoadsideAmerica.com, next to the photo I took during the day:

-UPDATE #2: The next best place to visit is the Longaberger Homestead.
+- The next best place to visit is the Longaberger Homestead.
 It’s located between Dresden and Frazeysburg, Ohio.
-The Homestead offers shopping, dining, an opportunity to weave your own Longaberger basket and more!
+The Homestead offers shopping, dining, an opportunity to weave your own Longaberger basket and more.

 The Longaberger basket building is now for sale: